virteal/l8/README.md

-    .repeat( body )     -- queue a step that repeats a blocking subtask .spawn(  body )     -- like fork() but next step does not wait for subtask .generator( body )  -- queue a step that spwans a task that yields results .defer( body )      -- queue a step that queues a step run when task ends
+    .repeat( body )     -- queue a step that repeats a blocking subtask .spawn(  body )     -- like fork() but next step does not wait for subtask .generator( body )  -- queue a step that spwans a task that yields results

     -- step walking
     .proceed( block )   -- walk a step on its path, at most once per step